This resort is the most striking place to experience Mount Fuji

 The PAO domes offer a different experience - geodesic glamping tents with private facilities that sit within the forest, closer to the ground and the sounds of the natural surroundings.
 For those who want to feel more immersed in the outdoor setting without sacrificing comfort, they're a strong choice.

-The Outdoor Residence is a restored traditional Japanese guest house, suited to those who want to stay in a space that reflects the local architectural character of the Yamanashi region.
+The Residence is a restored traditional Japanese guest house, suited to a group or family of up to 10 who want to stay in a space that reflects the local architectural character of the Yamanashi region.
 All three options share access to the resort's communal facilities, including outdoor saunas, communal bathing areas, and the main terrace overlooking the lake and mountain.

 The setting and what makes it distinctive